rekha-balan/azure-docs-test2-pr.nl-NL/articles/expressroute/expressroute-config-samples-routing.md

 >
 >

+## <a name="mtu-and-tcp-mss-settings-on-router-interfaces"></a>MTU and TCP MSS settings on router interfaces
+* The MTU for the ExpressRoute interface is 1500, which is the typical default MTU for an Ethernet interface on a router.
+Unless your router has a different MTU by default, there is no need to specify a value on the router interface.
+* Unlike an Azure VPN Gateway, the TCP MSS for an ExpressRoute circuit does not need to be specified.

 Router configuration samples below apply to all peerings.
 Review [ExpressRoute peerings](expressroute-circuit-peerings.md) and [ExpressRoute routing requirements](expressroute-routing.md) for more details on routing.

 ## <a name="cisco-ios-xe-based-routers"></a>Cisco IOS-XE based routers
 The samples in this section apply for any router running the IOS-XE OS family.